yourbase/yb/docs/test acceleration/getting-started/index.md

 ---

 # Getting started
-This document will guide you to install and learn to use YourBase Test Acceleration library in the language and the testing framework of your choice.
+This section gives an introduction on how to get started with running YourBase Test Acceleration in supported testing frameworks.
+For a full walkthrough of the tool, see [Link to Try in pytest]